Skip to content

 Help with energy bills and energy debts

 We can help you reduce your energy bills by finding a more competitive tariff and switching supplier, as well as offering fuel debt advice.
-The Government's Energy Price Guarantee will ensure that a typical household in Great Britain pays an average £2,500 a year on their energy bill, for the next two years, from 1 October 2022.
+The Government's Energy Price Guarantee will ensure that a typical household in Great Britain pays an average £2,500 a year on their energy bill, for two years, from 1 October 2022.

 Our Managing Money Better service can visit your home to carry out a free home energy assessment, which will include: